Behind the Photo: Changing Seasons

 When the right weather arrived, I took a picture of the mountain in the same way as I’d done the previous summer, intending the two images to work as a pair.
 I like both images, but the winter one particularly takes me back to a really special, inspiring experience and the beauty of the mountain.”

 Mountains represent a spiritual experience for me.
 A place where I feel close to God.
-Like I shared with Lonely Planet, there’s something amazing about the scale of a mountain and the way it makes you feel so small, yet so significant.
+As I shared with Lonely Planet, there’s something amazing about the scale of a mountain and the way it makes you feel so small, yet so significant.
 It’s a place where you can experience the grandeur of creation and yet discover your place among it.
 I’ll never take for granted the freedom and peace I’ve found among these landscapes.
 That’s what truly draws me back.